 Also sometimes referred to as the impact stage, this is the stage directly following the trauma.
 During this time, it’s normal to experience a range of intense and confusing emotions.
 You may feel like you’re in shock or numb and have trouble processing what happened in the moment.

-Depending on the severity of the trauma and how it impacted you, symptoms may vary.
+Depending on the severity and complexity of the trauma and how it impacted you, symptoms may vary.
 For example, someone who was the victim of a robbery at gunpoint may develop longer-lasting, more intense fears than someone who witnessed a car wreck but was unharmed.

 It is important to seek professional help as early as possible during this stage.
 Earlier intervention can help curb the progression of PTSD symptoms and help you move toward recovery sooner.